goldshtn/spark-workshop/python/lab2-airlines.md

 #### Task 1: Inspecting the Data

-This dataset ships with two files (in the `~/data` directory, if you are using the instructor-provided VirtualBox appliance).
+This dataset ships with two files (in the `~/data` directory, if you are using the instructor-provided appliance).
 First, the `airline-format.html` file contains a brief description of the dataset, and the various data fields.
 For example, the `ArrDelay` field is the flight's arrival delay, in minutes.
 Second, the `airline-delays.csv` file is a comma-separated collection of flight records, one record per line.

 Inspect the fields described in the `airline-format.html` file.
 Make a note of fields that describe the flight, its origin and destination airports, and any delays encountered on departure and arrival.